California HiSET® Requirements

 Make sure you read and understand all of the State Eligibility Requirements above.
 Below are additional policies for taking the HiSET exam in California.

 - How much does it cost to take the HiSET exam in California?

-Individual Subtest: California test centers set their own fees for individual subtests.
+California test centers set their own fees per subtest.
 Contact your test center for details.

 - I only have cash.
 How can I pay for my HiSET exam?